Evangelical Church Berlin - Brandenburg - Silesian Upper Lusatia: Evangelical Church of Silesia(n Upper Lusatia)

 In 1946 the Silesian ecclesiastical province, presided over by Ernst Hornig, held its first post-war provincial synod in then already Polish Świdnica (formerly Schweidnitz).
 But on 4 December 1946 Poland deported Hornig from Wrocław (formerly Breslau) beyond the Lusatian Neiße, where he took his new seat in the German part of the now divided city of Görlitz of the former Prussian province of Lower Silesia.
 In 1947 the Polish government also expelled the remaining members of the Silesian consistory, which temporarily could continue to officiate in Wrocław.
 Görlitz became the seat of the tiny territorial rest of the Silesian ecclesiastical province, constituting on May 1, 1947 as the independent Evangelical Church of Silesia (Evangelische Kirche von Schlesien) - comprising the small parts of Silesia remaining with Germany after 1945.

 All of the church property east of the Oder-Neiße Line, parochial and provincial alike, was expropriated without compensation, and the church buildings were mostly taken over by the Roman Catholic Church in Poland.
 A small number of Silesian churches are owned today by Protestant congregations of the Evangelical-Augsburg Church in Poland (see e.g. Churches of Peace).

 On April 9, 1968 East Germany adopted its second constitution, accounting for the de facto transformation into a communist dictatorship.
 Thus the East German government deprived the church bodies of their status as statutory bodies (Körperschaft des öffentlichen Rechts) and abolished the church tax, by which parishioners' contributions had been automatically collected as a surcharge on the income tax.
 Now parishioners would have to fix the level of their contributions and to transfer them again and again on their own.
 This together with ongoing discrimination of church members, which resulted in many people leaving the church, effectively eroded the financial situation of the church bodies in the East.

 In 1968, churches were reclassified as civic associations, and the East German government required the Evangelical Church of Silesia to remove the word "Silesia" from its name.
 The church body then chose the new name Evangelical Church of the Görlitz Ecclesiastical Region.

-With the end of the East German dictatorship in 1989, the things changed decisively.
+With the end of the East German dictatorship in 1989, things changed decisively.
 In 1992 the Evangelical Church of the Görlitz Ecclesiastical Region dropped its unwanted name and chose the new name of Evangelical Church of Silesian Upper Lusatia.

-Due to increasing irreligion, the low birth rates in Germany since the 1970s, and low numbers of Protestant immigrants, the Protestant church bodies in Germany are undergoing a severe shrinking of parishioners and thus of parishioners' contributions.
+Due to increasing irreligion, the low birth rates in Germany since the 1970s, and low numbers of Protestant immigrants, the Evangelical Church bodies in Germany are undergoing a severe shrinking of parishioners and thus of parishioners' contributions.
 So church bodies are forced to reorganise their efforts also with respect to the financial situation.

 In 2004 the Evangelical Church of the Silesian Upper Lusatia merged with the Evangelical Church in Berlin-Brandenburg to become the present church body.
-The Ordination of women were allowed.
-In June 2017, the church votes to allow same-sex marriages in its churches.
+Ordination of women became allowed.
+In June 2017, the church voted to allow same-sex marriages in its churches.